Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

 2. Set up the base project
     - This was yet another mission.
 I spent so much time reading documentation, and ran into so many walls.
         - Auth
-        - Very  short default timeout
+        - Very short default timeout, that wasnt as straight forward to figure out
-        - Hard to manually add JS
+        - Hard to manually add TS
         - The template file is completely new to me...
 3. Finally got something deployed... and worked on improving that.
-4. Then I did some clean up on both the FE and the BE.
+4. Then I had to figure out how service accounts work on firebase since I needed access to the firestore db from the redirect function.
+    - Got it working.
+    - Get the url
+    - redirect and update the stats like clicks.
+    - when err occurs redirect to the error page
 5. Added some features:
+    - Added a 500 page
     - When your url isn't valid you get redirected to a 500 page
     - Fixed the login and auth routing